What is a Skills Gap Analysis?

 Why you Should Use Skills Gap Analysis

 Organizations should conduct a skills gap analysis for multiple reasons.
-The main takeaways a gap analysis may bring your company is:
+The main takeaways an effective skills gap analysis may bring your company is:

 Data and insights

-As you can see, specific team analysis can be particularly helpful depending on that team's goals.
-It also can show you gaps in specific teams.
+As you can see, specific team skills gap analysis can be particularly helpful depending on that team's goals.
+It also can show you skills gaps in specific teams.

 Giving employees the chance to develop certain skills can help keep them engaged.
 Employees' current position, often isn't necessarily their end goal, thus giving them the chance to develop specific skills they are interested in, not only engages them overall but can set them up for an opportunity for internal promotion.

 In a Korn Ferry survey conducted in 2018, 33% of employees changing jobs, cited boredom and the need for new challenges as the reason.
-A mutually beneficial way to combat boredom could be investing in the learning and development of skills and a skills gap analysis.
+A mutually beneficial way to combat boredom could be investing in the learning and development, covering skills gaps and regular skills gap analysis.
 In general, learning and development can be a critical tool for employees overall journey, development of top talent, and retention.

 If you haven't already, consider your company learning and development options, and how you can use learning and development for greater company goals.
 You can quickly imagine how training and development and performing a skills gap analysis can aid one another.